TheBeaglezBest/FlipperViewBoard/README.md

-This is the only ViewSonic ViewBoard files currently on the internet (that I have found (don't ask how I got these))
+This is the only (Full) ViewSonic ViewBoard files currently on the internet (that I have found (don't ask how I got these))